Exactly How to Make the Best Grilled Burgers on a Weeknight

 Grilled food needs a moment to develop the char and to release from the grill.
 For a six-ounce patty, six to eight minutes per side should produce a perfect medium-rare burger.
 Flip the burgers once, there is no reason to flip more than once.

-It may be tempting to press or smush the hamburger patty into the grill with a spatula—some cooks believe this speeds up cooking or benefits the burgers in some way—but it should be avoided.
-Pressing released juices, fat, and moisture from the burger into the grill which can create flare ups but also releases yumminess, diminishing the quality of the final burger.
+It may be tempting to press or smush the hamburger patty into the grill with a spatula—some cooks believe this speeds up cooking or benefits the burgers in some way—but don't.
+Pressing releases juices, fat, and moisture from the burger into the grill which can create flare ups and also releases yumminess, diminishing the quality of the final burger.

 For cheeseburgers, wait to add the cheese until the last minute or two of cooking.
 Then, place the slices on top and close the grill.
 The cover acts like an oven melting the cheese evenly.